 Yellow Fever in Nigeria

-- Travelers going to Nigeria should receive vaccination against yellow fever at least 10 days before travel and should take steps to prevent mosquito bites while there.
+- Travelers to Nigeria should take steps to prevent yellow fever by getting vaccinated at least 10 days before travel and taking steps to prevent mosquito bites.

 What is the current situation?

-What can you do to prevent yellow fever?
+What can travelers do to prevent yellow fever?

-- Talk with a health care provider if you have questions about the yellow fever vaccine.
+- Talk with a health care professional if you have questions about yellow fever vaccine.
 Yellow fever vaccine is not recommended for some people.

-- If you have not been vaccinated against yellow fever (regardless of the reason), do not travel to Nigeria during this outbreak.
+- If you cannot be vaccinated against yellow fever (for whatever reason), do not travel to places where yellow fever outbreaks are occurring.